kaylevine/PUI2016_kal573/HW5_kal573/README.md

 # PUI2016 Homework 5

 ## Project Work Balance:
-I worked with Claire and Alexey to complete Assignment 1 and Assignment 2.
+I worked with Claire, Alexey, and Mona to complete Assignment 1 and Assignment 2.
 Claire helped us determine which statistical to use and which code to use for each test in Assignment 1.
 I found the code for creating the random distributions for each distribution type.
-In Assignment 2, ...
+In Assignment 2, I worked with Claire and Alexey to create the dictionaries and keys.
+Mona helped me code the regression plots.
 In Assignment 3, I worked by myself to develop the null hypotheses.

-## Assignment 1:

-## Assignment 2:

 ## Assignment 3: Practice formulating the null hypothesis